Skip to content

 When the cilium status is all green, you can also run the cilium connectivity test command.
 This command will take a while, but in the end, it should succeed with all relevant tests.

-Setup a worker VM
+Setup worker VM

 Complete